nap-it/autoware_vpi/README.md

 # Overview
-The  **Vehicle Programming Interface (VPI)** simplifies communication between high-level applications and services and the vehicle’s internal frameworks of both vehicle types without needing the detailed knowledge of the Autoware's internal software stack.
+This project implements a **Vehicle Programming Interface (VPI)** that connects Autoware's ROS topics to external systems such as MQTT, DDS, and Zenoh, enabling seamless data exchange and V2X messaging without requiring deep knowledge of Autoware's internal stack.

-For the environments that utilize the *Autoware* autonomous mobility framework, the **VPI** plays an important role in exposing all relevant information about the vehicle’s perception and control stack through DDS and MQTT:
+VPIs are designed to manage various aspects of vehicle hardware, data, computation, services, and system management for autonomous vehicles.
+They were first introduced in Wu BF, Zhong R, Wang Y, et al. VPI: Vehicle Programming Interface for Vehicle Computing.
+Journal of Computer Science and Technology 39(1): 22–44, Jan.
+2024.
+DOI: https://10.1007/s11390-024-4035-2.

+This VPI enables:
-- This includes gathering detailed status updates on the **vehicle’s internal state**, such as position, speed and **detected objects**, and making this information available for use by external systems.
+- Gathering detailed status updates on the **vehicle’s internal state**, such as position, speed, and **detected objects**, and makes this information available for use by external systems.
-- At the same time, the VPI allows **external commands** to influence the vehicle’s behavior by **modifying the control stack**, ensuring that real-time data from external sources can be processed and acted upon.
+- **External commands** to influence the vehicle’s behavior by **modifying the control stack**, ensuring that real-time data from external sources can be processed and acted upon.

-The VPI was developed and tested using the [Pixkit 2023.04](https://github.com/pixmoving-moveit/Autoware/tree/release/pixkit-2023.04) release of Autoware.
+This VPI was developed and tested using the [PIXKIT 2023.04](https://github.com/pixmoving-moveit/Autoware/tree/release/pixkit-2023.04) release of Autoware.

-If you find this code useful in your research, please consider citing :
+If you find this code useful in your research, please consider citing:

     @INPROCEEDINGS{11071413,
   		author={Amaral, João and Figueiredo, Andreia and Rito, Pedro and Sargento, Susana},